openbmc/libmctp/docs/bindings/vendor-ibm-astlpc.md

 1. Read from the KCS status register, which shows that the single-byte KCS data buffer is full
-2. Read the MCTP packet from the LPC FW window
+2. Read the provided command from the KCS data buffer, acknowledging the interrupt
-3. Read from the KCS buffer, to clear the 'buffer full' state.
+3. Read the MCTP packet from the LPC FW window

 ### Scope